 The midwifes provide antenatal and postnatal care for our patients twice weekly.
 In addition they offer patients booking clinics and parentcraft sessions and, along with the practice nurses and health visitors, form part of our joint antenatal, postnatal and child health care team within the practice.

-The practice nurse team offer check-ups for new patients, well man and well woman checks including cervical smears, family planning and HRT advice. they are responsible for the management of minor ailments, ear syringing, immunisations, travel vaccinations and advice, administering neuroleptic medication to chronic stable mentally ill patients.
+The practice nurse team offer check-ups for new patients, well man and well woman checks including cervical smears, family planning and HRT advice.
+They are responsible for the management of minor ailments, ear syringing, immunisations, administering neuroleptic medication to chronic stable mentally ill patients.
 In addition they run open access asthma, coronary heart disease and diabetes clinics with an active call/recall register and are available to discuss general aspects of health and lifestyle.

 They provide health promotion advice including weight managment, excersise and smoking cessation. they also run a weekly smoking cessation clinic.